ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_workbench.md

 $ roslaunch dynamixel_workbench_controllers dynamixel_controllers.launch
 ```

-If controller load your Dynamixel, you can watch below texts
+If controller load your DYNAMIXEL, you can watch below texts

 ```
 [ INFO] [1544595828.276238724]: Name : pan, ID : 1, Model Number : 1020
 [ INFO] [1544595828.316198852]: Name : tilt, ID : 2, Model Number : 1020
 ```

-After initialization, Dynamixels will be torque on.
-If you want to write value to the Dynamixel, you can use ROS service(`/dynamixel_command`).
+After initialization, DYNAMIXEL will be torque on.
+If you want to write value to DYNAMIXEL, you can use ROS service(`/dynamixel_command`).

 Open rqt and `Plugins` -> `Services` -> `Service Caller`